 Several provisions of federal law and policy apply to all grant programs.
 The Office of Community Oriented Policing Services needs to secure your assurance that the applicant will comply with these provisions.
-If you would like further information about any of these assurances, please contact your state's COPS Grant Program Specialist at 800.421.6770.
+If you would like further information about any of these assurances, please contact your state's COPS Grant Program Specialist at 800-421-6770.

-By the applicant's authorized representative's signature, the applicant assures that it will comply with all legal and administrative requirements that govern the applicant for acceptance and use of federal grant funds.
+By signing this form, the applicant assures that it will comply with all legal and administrative requirements that govern the applicant for acceptance and use of federal grant funds.
 In particular, the applicant assures us that: